mdickinson/rounders/README.md

   Python's default rounding mode and the IEEE 754 default rounding mode, `roundTiesToEven`.
 Many other languages also use this rounding mode by default.
 * `TIES_TO_AWAY` appears to be the rounding mode most commonly taught in schools, and the mode that users often mistakenly expect `round` to use.
+Python 2's `round` function used this rounding mode.
 * `TIES_TO_PLUS` matches the rounding mode used by JavaScript's `Math.round`, and also appears to be commonly taught.
 (See [ECMA-262, 13th edn.](https://262.ecma-international.org/13.0/), §21.3.2.28.)